levibotelho/levibotelho.github.io/_posts/2013-11-24-posting-javascript-objects-with-ajax-and-asp-net-mvc.markdown

 title: Posting JavaScript objects with Ajax and ASP.NET MVC
 category: Development
 tags: [c#, asp.net, ajax, javascript]
+description: Step by step instructions on how to communicate using JavaScript objects with Ajax and ASP.NET MVC.
 comments: true
 share: true
 redirect_from: "/posting-javascript-objects-with-ajax-and-asp-net-mvc/"